kriskowal/lode/README.md

 `package.json` which modules in their module-name space should be statically linked by mappings and includes.
 Whether this will be mandatory remains undecided.

-With an explicit declaration in `package.json`, modules with client-side boilerplate for systems like RequireJS will be tolerated.

 It will be possible to load and mix Narwhal packages and both old and new NPM package styles.
 NPM is in the process